Weekly Council Meetings: The Core of Our Communal Practice

 - Don’t Make Assumptions: We strive to ask questions and seek clarity rather than making assumptions about others’ thoughts or intentions.
 This practice minimizes misunderstandings and promotes clear, open communication.

 - Always Do Your Best: We encourage each other to put forth our best effort in all aspects of community life.
-This agreement fosters a culture of mutual support and accountability, as we all work together to uphold the values and goals of our ecovillage.
+This agreement fosters a culture of mutual support and accountability, as we all work together to uphold the values and goals of our Hawaii eco village.

 Building a Collaborative Spirit